shadowquillapp/shadowquillapp/README.md

 ## Installation with `npm`

+Please make sure you first have `node` and `npm` installed with the latest updates to properly install ShadowQuill through CLI.
+[How to install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

-> Current ShadowQuill version only supports Windows and macOS.
+> Current version only supports Windows and macOS.
 Stable Linux builds coming soon...

 1. Clone the repository: